Frequently Asked Questions

 How can I be sure that the AA degree is posted to my transcript?

 The FSU Office of Admissions requires a final official transcript showing that the AA degree has been earned.
 A final official transcript will show both that the AA degree was earned and the date the degree was earned.
-Once the transcript is sent to FSU, students can monitor their FSU unofficial transcript to ensure that the AA degree is posted by following the steps found here.
+It is recommended that you know the process for having the degree posted to your transcript at your AA institution and the best method for requesting your transcript once it’s ready.
+Once the transcript is sent to FSU, students can monitor their FSU unofficial transcript to ensure that the AA degree is posted.
+An unofficial transcript can be accessed via Student Center (SC icon in myFSU), clicking on the Academics tab, and selecting Transcript: View Unofficial.

 What do I do if my transcript does not show that I have earned an AA degree?